Temporal light artefacts: Types

 Further background and explanations on the different TLA phenomena are given in a recorded webinar "Is it all just flicker?".
-Models for the visibility of flicker and stroboscopic effect from the temporal behavior of luminous output of LEDs are in the doctoral thesis of Perz.
+Models for the visibility of flicker and stroboscopic effect from the temporal behaviour of luminous output of LEDs are in the doctoral thesis of Perz.

 Root causes

 The root cause of TLAs is the variation of the light intensity of lighting equipment.
 Important factors that can contribute and that determine the magnitude and type of light modulation of lighting equipment are: